-The District administers an endowment fund, which is restricted by the donor.
+The District administers an endowment fund, reported in the miscellaneous special revenue fund, which is restricted by the donor.
 Donor-restricted endowments are reported at fair value.
 The District authorizes expenditures from donor-restricted endowments in compliance with the wishes expressed by the donor, which varies among the unique endowments administered by the District.